Lemons (Citrus limon) are among the world's most popular citrus fruits.

-There are many ways to enjoy lemons, but they taste very sour and are usually not eaten as whole fruit.
+There are many ways to enjoy lemons, but they taste very sour and are usually not eaten alone or as a whole fruit.

-Instead, they are eaten in little slices, as garnish with meals, and their juice is often used to provide a sour flavor.
-They are also a key ingredient in lemonade.
+Instead, they’re often a garnish with meals, and their juice is often used to provide a sour flavor.
+They are a key ingredient in lemonade.

-Lemons are a great source of vitamin C and fiber, and contain many plant compounds, minerals and essential oils.
+A great source of vitamin C and fiber, lemons contain many plant compounds, minerals, and essential oils.

-Eating lemons may help lower the risk of heart disease, cancer and kidney stones.
+These yellow fruits also have many potential health benefits.
+Eating lemons may lower your risk of heart disease, cancer, and kidney stones.

-A medium sized lemon only contains about 20 calories.
+A medium lemon provides only about 20 calories.

 The main fiber in lemons is pectin.

-- Vitamin C: An essential vitamin and antioxidant.
-It is important for immune function and skin health (5, 6).
+- Vitamin C. An essential vitamin and antioxidant, vitamin C is important for immune function and skin health (, ).

-- Potassium: A diet high in potassium can lower blood pressure levels and have positive effects on cardiovascular health (7).
+- Potassium.
+A diet high in potassium can lower blood pressure levels and have positive effects on heart health ().

-- Vitamin B6: A group of related vitamins that are involved in converting food into energy.
+- Vitamin B6.
+A group of related vitamins, B6 is involved in converting food into energy.

-Bottom line: Lemons are very rich in vitamin C, and are also a decent source of potassium and vitamin B6.
+SUMMARY Lemons are very rich in vitamin C. In addition, they’re a decent source of potassium and vitamin B6.